 Space and time are comprehensive frameworks for what is given to us in perception and active interaction; spatial and temporal determinations form a pervasive framework for this.
 But although comprehensive, they are not all-encompassing.
 Rules of any kind (grammatical, semantic, arithmetical, geometrical) have no essential spatial or temporal index, since they can in principle be explained everywhere and at any time due to the universality of the medium of language.
 It might therefore be natural to conclude that the world as the totality of the sensible/understandable, as distinct from reality as the totality of the actual or actually possible, is not in space and time.
 But this would be misleading because rules require paradigmatic applications and these can have both spatial and temporal determinations as well as being real.
-Nevertheless, it remains that not everything is in space and time.
+Nevertheless, it remains that not everything is in space and time (admits spatial and temporal determinations).

 There are linguistic-historical indications that in the natural understanding of everyday life spatial determinations have priority over temporal ones.
-First of all, the temporal expression 'present' originally had a spatial sense and denoted what was directly given in perception and active interaction.
-(At least this is true in German for >Gegenwart<.)
+First of all, the temporal expression for 'present' in German, 'Gegenwart', originally had a spatial sense and denoted what was directly given in perception and active interaction.
 Then, for the formal terms expressing spatial and temporal determinations, the expressions 'space' and 'time' had no use in the older language.
 Instead, indefinite pronouns were used, 'somehow' (>irgend<; in the sense of our present-day 'somewhere') for spatial, 'irgends' (in the sense of our present-day 'sometime') for temporal aspects.
 Thus, in the structure of the older (German) language, time was, in grammatical metaphor, the genitive of space.

-Expressing 'space' and 'time' as formal concepts are in fact the indefinite pronouns corresponding nouns, are 'nominalizations'.
+'Space' and 'time' as expressing formal concepts are in fact 'nominalizations' corresponding indefinite pronouns.
 But the correspondences recoverable from the older language are incomplete.
 Indeed, 'space' nominalizes both 'somewhere' and 'so-and-so big/small (high, deep, wide, etc.)'.
 Similarly, 'time' both 'sometime' and 'so-and-so long/short (etc.)'.
 These dualities require further explication.

 First of all, we need to consider why both spatial and temporal determinations are necessary at all for the understanding of the real.
 In the totality of what is given to us as 'individuals' (single entities), there are beings that are essentially capable of self-motion, namely the living beings that are animals or humans.
-Persons are human beings, thus also movable and self-moving.
+Persons are human beings, thus also movable and selfmoving.
 It is the fact of movement that makes us need temporal in addition to spatial determinations.